RealityHertz/Greenhouse-Project/Documentation/Signoffs/Communication Application & Display System - Signoff.md

 ## **Function of the Subsystem:**

 <div style="margin-left: 20px">The Communcations Application Subsystem
 will be designed to collect, organize, and process data that is recieved by the PLC which includes nutrient levels, humidity, temperature, CO2, and NO2 levels from sensors.
-All of these sensors will send the data to Arduino Nano 33 BLE chips to the PLC using Bluetooth Low
+All of these sensors will send the data to Arduino Nano 33 BLE chips to the PLC using Bluetooth LowEnergy.
-Energy.
 The purpose of the Communications subsystem to the make sure it can take in the undisturbed sensor data and reorganize it into the way that will be easy for a user to read and understand.
 The subsystem acts as bridge between the raw data and the visualization interface.
 It will be used to see real-time data and allow for proper decision-making.
+Essentially the data from the PLC will be taken and put on the NHD-5.0-800480FT-CSXP-CTP screen and shown in readings and graphs to allow for the data to be easy to understand.

 ## **Constraints:**

+- **Arduino Nano 33 BLE**

+  - **Arduino Nano 33 IoT**
+  1. The communication between the Arduino and PLC must be wireless.
+This will save time and money on wiring, while also allowing the system to be scalable, meaning if the greenhouse was to be expanded then this subsystem would be easily expanded to account for more plants.

+  2. The transfer of data between the PLC and the Arduino must be below 3 seconds for accurate and reliable monitoring of all sensor levels in the atmosphere and to allow plenty of time for grabbing information wirelessly from the PLC.

 - **NHD-5.0-800480FT-CSXP-CTP**

-  - The NHD-5.0-800480FT-CSXP-CTP needs a voltage of 3.3-5V supplied in order to operate and typically uses 100mA of current.
+  1. The NHD-5.0-800480FT-CSXP-CTP needs a voltage of 3.3-5V supplied in order to operate and typically uses 100mA of current.

-  - Voltage supplied for LED Blacklight Driver shall be a minimum of 2.8V and a maximum of 5.5V.

-  - Supply Current for LED Blacklight Driver for 3.3V is typically 770mA and for 5V is 350mA so this system shall uphold this.
+  2. Voltage supplied for LED Blacklight Driver shall be a minimum of 2.8V and a maximum of 5.5V.
+Supply Current for LED Blacklight Driver for 3.3V is typically 770mA and for 5V is 350mA.
+The power system shall uphold this.

-  - Blacklight PWM Frequency shall be a minimum of 800Hz and a maximum of 10,000Hz

-- **Arduino Nano 33 BLE**

-  - The communication between the Arduino Nano 33 BLE and PLC must be wireless.
-This will save

-    time and money on wiring, while also allowing the system to be scalable.

-  - The transfer of data between the PLC and the Arduino must be nearly

-    instantaneous for accurate and reliable monitoring of all sensor levels in

-    the greenhouse.

-  - BLE (Bluetooth Low Energy) is lower in cost than the classic Bluetooth as BLE is

-    currently rising in use and has market competition.
-BLE decreases the distance a

-    signal can be transmitted, but the signals transmitted through the greenhouse

-    will not be far.
-The use of BLE allows for a cost-eﬃcient alternative compared to

-    classic Bluetooth.

 ## **Buildable Schematic:**